Arnold Juklerød

-Juklerød received considerable media attention, and it is claimed that his involvement has led to reforms in psychiatry (in Norway).
+Juklerød received considerable media attention, and it is claimed that his involvement has led to reforms in psychiatry in Norway.

 When Arnold Juklerød was discharged in 1985, he refused to leave the hospital area, because his diagnosis "incurable and severely mentally ill" was not annulled.

-Until his death, he stayed in the hospital area in a tent and barracks, as a protest against Norwegian psychiatry.
+Until his death, he stayed in the hospital area in a tent or a shack, as a protest against Norwegian psychiatry.

 Juklerød-case aftermath

 Symptom-free sickness (1988)

 It is claimed that Arnold Juklerød was healthy before his forced hospitalization.
 A commission that was appointed in 1988 claimed that in the worst case he suffered from an "insanity without symptoms."